-While the Committee hope that in the interest of efficiency the single teacher school with its obvious drawbacks will be progressively eliminated, they are bound to accept the fact that a very large proportion of Primary schools particularly in rural areas will remain of the two teacher type.
+While the Committee hope that in the interest of efficiency the single teacher school with its obvious drawbacks will be progressively eliminated, they are bound to accept the fact that a very large proportion of primary schools particularly in rural areas will remain of the two teacher type.
 In view of their large number and the very limited resources of the authorities usually responsible for creating and maintaining them, the Committee felt the paramount need of restricting the schedule to the very minimum i.e., 2 class rooms of the minimum size already prescribed viz., 400 sq. ft. with a verandah wherever possible and a small room for storage.
 Where the store room is large enough a portion of it should be partitioned off for the use of the teachers.
 The next size taken is the 5-teacher school which provides a separate class section for each of the five years normally covered by the Primary course.
 In addition to the five class room units it is suggested that an extra unit (400 sq. ft.) should be provided to be subdivided into a teachers' room and store room.
-In larger Primary schools importance is attached to the provision in addition to ordinary class rooms and rooms for teachers and storage of an additional unit to be used as a reading room and library.
+In large, primary schools importance is attached to the provision in addition to ordinary class rooms and rooms for teachers and storage of an additional unit to be used as a reading room and library.

-No special rooms are suggested for science and handicrafts in Primary schools as at this stage these subjects, where they are taken, can be catered for in an ordinary class room.
-For the reasons given earlier the Committee are unable to recommend the provision of separate assembly halls for Primary schools.
+No special rooms are suggested for science and handicrafts in Primary Schools as at this stage these subjects, where they are taken, can be cateful for in an ordinary class room.
+For the reasons given earlier the Committee are unable to recommend the provision of separate Assembly Halls for Primary Schools.

-(b) Middle schools not forming part of High schools.-(N. B.-Where Middle schools contain Primary departments, the accommodation for the latter should be determined in accordance with the schedule prescribed for Primary schools).
+(b) Middle Schools not forming part of High Schools,-(N. B.-Where Middle Schools contain Primary departments the accommodation for the latter should be determined in accordance with the schedule prescribed for Primary Schools).

-The Middle stage normally covers 3 years and the Committee have assumed that self-contained Middle schools will contain 3 classes or some multiple of 3 classes.
+The middle stage normally covers 3 years and the Committee have assumed that self-contained middle schools will contain 3 classes or some multiple of 3 classes.
 Each class or class section will require a class room of the standard size.
 In a 3-class school one additional standard unit (400 sq. ft. approx.) should suffice for science and another for art and handicraft.
 Bigger schools may require 2 additional units for one or both of these subjects but this will be determined by the number or size of classes and the amount of time allotted to these subjects in the time table.

-The reasons which have deterred the Committee from prescribing separate assembly halls in Primary schools apply also in the case of Middle schools.
+The reasons which have deterred the Committee from prescribing separate Assembly Halls in Primary Schools apply also in the case of Middle Schools.
 In all these schools however, there should be an additional unit or its equivalent in floor space for office and library and another for teachers and storage.
 Very large schools will require a separate unit for the library and two more for the other purposes specified.

-(c) High schools (with Middle sections).-(N. B.-When High schools contain Primary as well as Middle sections, the accommodation for the Primary department should be determined in accordance with the schedule prescribed for Primary schools).
+(e) High Schools (with Middle Sections)-N.B.-When High Schools contain Primary as well as Middle sections the accommodation for the Primary department should be determined in accordance with the schedule prescribed for Primary Schools).

-In most parts of India the High (including Middle) school course covers 5 years.
-It will therefore normally contain 5 classes, or some multiple of 5 classes, though for reasons already given the Committee would regard a school with 20 classes as the largest which under any circumstances could be accepted as an efficient unit for educational purposes.
+In most parts of India the High (including Middle) School course covers 5 years.
+It will therefore normally contain 5 classes or some multiple of 5 classes, though for reasons already given the Committee would regard a school with 20 classes as the largest which under any circumstances could be accepted as an efficient unit for educational purposes.